Multi-Scale Distillation for RGB-D Anomaly Detection on the PD-REAL Dataset: PD-REAL

 PD-REAL consists of over 3,500 high-resolution ($640\times 480$) RGB images and the corresponding depth images and point clouds.
 Fig. \ref{fig:2} illustrates some example RGB image samples per category of PD-REAL.
 The details of the PD-REAL samples are described below:\

 \textbf{Categories.} PD-REAL contains 15 object categories, which can be grouped as: Food (chicken, cookie, bread, sushi, pizza), Vegetables (cabbage, radish), Fruits (banana, strawberry), and Toys (car, airplane, train, bicycle, plaid, crab). \textbf{Images.} For each sample, we record two images: RGB and depth images.
 The image pair is then utilized to generate the corresponding 3D point cloud. \textbf{Sample distribution.} For each category, we provide a training, validation, and test set, respectively.
 To fully address the task of unsupervised AD, only normal samples are included in the training and validation sets.
 The test sets contain both normal and anomalous samples.
 The anomalous samples are manually created with six types of anomalies: \textit{dent}, \textit{crack}, \textit{perforation}, \textit{scratch}, \textit{combine-S}, and \textit{combine-D}.
 Specifically, for \textit{combine-S} and \textit{combine-D}, we combine a foreign object with the same or different colors to the original sample.
-Please refer to Fig. \ref{fig:3} for a detailed statistical distribution of the anomalous samples. \textbf{Lighting conditions.} We set three types of scene lighting conditions during shooting: controlled light (C), uncontrolled light (U), and mixed light (M).
+Please refer to Fig. \ref{fig:3} for a detailed statistical distribution of the anomalous samples.

+\textbf{Lighting conditions.} We set three types of scene lighting conditions during shooting: controlled light (C), uncontrolled light (U), and mixed light (M).
 Each category follows one of these lighting conditions.
 Specifically, for C, we shoot the samples under an indoor configuration with a fixed position light source, while for U, we expose the samples outdoors to allow multiple illumination from arbitrary angles.
 M denotes a mixture of U and C for recording.

-\subsection{Data collection}
+\subsection{Data Collection}

 Previous 3D datasets \cite{bergmann2021mvtec} for AD depend on industry-level sensors for data collection.
 Although this allows a higher image resolution, it can cause the extension of the dataset to be highly expensive.
 To provide a practical solution to 3D collection, we design an efficient recording pipeline that enables easy extension.
 Specifically, we use the RealSense D405\footnote{https://www.intelrealsense.com/depth-camera-d405/} to collect all the data.
 This is a short-range stereo camera with sub-millimetre accuracy that can capture the RGB and depth images simultaneously.
 We elevate it so that it can capture the whole object from above.
 Before shooting, we use a leveller to ensure that the background of the object is parallel to the camera plane to reduce the depth error.